* Eli Lilly ordered to pay $3 bln in damages in Actos case

 * Alcoa earnings due after the close

-NEW YORK, April 8 (Reuters) - U.S. stocks were set to open slightly higher on Tuesday, putting the S&P on track to halt a three-session selloff, as investors look to the start of corporate earnings season.
+NEW YORK, April 8 U.S. stocks were little changed on Tuesday, in the wake of a three-session selloff, as investors look to the start of corporate earnings season.

-* The S&P 500 suffered its biggest three-day drop in two months and the Nasdaq posted its worst three-day decline since November 2011 on Monday as investors bid down Internet stocks and rotated into defensive names.
+On Monday, the S&P 500 suffered its biggest three-day drop in two months and the Nasdaq posted its worst three-day decline since November 2011 as investors bid down Internet stocks and rotated into defensive names.

-* A U.S. jury ordered Takeda Pharmaceutical Co Ltd to pay $6 billion in punitive damages and Eli Lilly and Co to pay $3 billion in a case claiming that cancer risks to the diabetes drug Actos were concealed, the plaintiffs' lawyer said.
-Eli Lily shares lost 1.6 percent to $57.70 before the opening bell.
+A U.S. jury ordered Takeda Pharmaceutical Co Ltd to pay $6 billion in punitive damages and Eli Lilly and Co to pay $3 billion in a case claiming that cancer risks associated with the Actos diabetes drug were concealed.
+Eli Lily shares inched up 0.3 percent to $58.77.

-* Gigamon Inc slumped 22.4 percent to $20.33 in premarket trade after the maker of network traffic management software, estimated lower-than-expected first-quarter revenue.
+Gigamon Inc slumped 31.5 percent to $17.95.
+The maker of network traffic management software, estimated lower-than-expected first-quarter revenue.

 Alkermes Plc was a bright spot among biotechs, up 4.5 percent to $42.93 after the company said its experimental drug to treat the symptoms of schizophrenia met the main goal in a late-stage study.
 (Reporting by Chuck Mikolajczak; Editing by Nick Zieminski)